MicrosoftEdge/BrowserEfficiencyTest/README.md

                        The path specified is where the ETL files and processed data files will be saved to.
 If the path does not exist, it will be created.
  -warmup|-w            For use with tracecontrolled runs.
 Runs the specified scenarios once before running the main set of iterations with the trace tracecontroller (ElevatorServer.exe).
  -profile|-p           Enables the Chrome driver to use the passed in profile.
 Requires passing in the path to the Chrome profile.
+ -attempts|-a          Defines the number of attempts to make per iteration.
+If an exception is caught, the trace is discarded and a new attempt is made.
+Default 3
 ```

 > **WARNING**